Mapping class group representations from Drinfeld doubles of finite groups: Introduction

 \section{Introduction}

-Any factorizable ribbon Hopf algebra provides projective representations of mapping class groups of compact oriented surfaces of arbitrary genus with a finite (possible empty) collection of marked boundary circles \cite{lyub11}.
+Any factorizable ribbon Hopf algebra provides projective representations of mapping class groups of compact oriented surfaces of arbitrary genus with a finite collection of marked boundary circles \cite{lyub11}.
 Following (part of) the literature, we refer to such representations of mapping class groups as \emph{quantum representations}.
+If the Hopf algebra is semisimple, then these quantum representations are associated with three-dimensional topological field theories \cite{retu2}.
+Both for mathematical aspects of topological field theory and for interesting applications, like in quantum computing \cite{nssfd}, a detailed understanding of the quantum representations is desirable.

 In this paper we investigate a subset of the quantum representations obtained from the class of factorizable ribbon Hopf algebras that consists of untwisted Drinfeld doubles of finite groups.
 The aim is to concretely describe these representations in terms of finite group data.
 For surfaces of genus 1 with empty boundary already much is known \cite{kssb,cogR}.
 The corresponding quantum representations have finite image; they are in fact permutation representations, and explicit expressions for the modular $S$- and $T$-matrices have been obtained.
 Moreover, the kernel of the representation is then a congruence subgroup of $\slz$ \cite{coga2,bant14}.
-For higher genus surfaces with empty boundary one can invoke the expected relation with principal bundles described in the next paragraph to conclude that the quantum representations have finite image, and that generically they do not factor through to the symplectic group \cite{gann24}.
+For surfaces of genus $\Ng \,{>}\, 1$ with empty boundary one can invoke the expected relation with principal bundles described in the next paragraph to conclude that the quantum representations have finite image, and that generically they do not factor through to the symplectic group $\Sp(2\Ng,\zet)$ \cite{gann24}.
 For genus $0$ with $n$ marked boundary circles it is known \cite{etrw} that the quantum representations have finite image, and that the representations constructed from the double of a finite $p$-group factor through a $p$-group.